NovoLog Mix 70/ 30 cartridges

 Back pain; diarrhea; indigestion; redness, swelling, itching, or mild pain at the injection site; runny nose; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing); burning, numbness, or tingling of the arms, hands, legs, or feet; changes in vision; confusion; dizziness; drowsiness; fainting; fast or irregular heartbeat; flu-like symptoms (eg, fever, chills, sore throat); headache; loss of consciousness; mental or mood changes; muscle pain, weakness, or cramping; seizures; slurred speech; stomach pain; swelling; tremor; trouble concentrating; unusual hunger; unusual sweating; weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing); burning, numbness, or tingling of the arms, hands, legs, or feet; changes in vision; confusion; dizziness; drowsiness; fainting; fast or irregular heartbeat; flu-like symptoms (eg, fever, chills, sore throat); headache; loss of consciousness; mental or mood changes; muscle pain, weakness, or cramping; seizures; shortness of breath; slurred speech; stomach pain; swelling of the hands, ankles, or feet; tremor; trouble concentrating; unusual hunger; unusual sweating; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include chills; dizziness; drowsiness; fainting; fast or irregular heartbeat; headache; loss of consciousness; nervousness; seizures; shakiness; sweating; tremor; vision changes; weakness.Proper storage of NovoLog Mix 70/30 cartridges: